WrestleMania 38: How To Watch and Start Times

 WrestleMania Night 2 Match Card

-- Winner Takes All match: Brock Lesnar (WWE Champion) vs. Roman Reigns (Universal Championsh).
+- Winner Takes All match: Brock Lesnar (WWE Champion) vs. Roman Reigns (Universal Championship).

 - Edge vs. AJ Styles.